 Fresh from tackling terrorism in Beirut, Lt Frank Drebin (Nielsen) is immediately detailed to investigate the near-fatal shooting of a fellow officer, Detective Nordberg (OJ Simpson).

-Drebin starts the job where Nordberg left off, at a company owned by the much-respected Victor Ludwig (Ricardo Montalban) whose assistant, Jane, (Priscilla Presley) Drebin falls for.
+Drebin starts the job where Nordberg left off, at a company owned by the much-respected Vincent Ludwig (Ricardo Montalban) whose assistant, Jane, (Priscilla Presley) Drebin falls for.

 Jokes, visual gags and achingly funny moments are rained upon the viewer in such rapid succession that laugh he/she must.
 Zucker also took the trouble to create endearing and well-rounded characters so that, despite the mayhem, the viewer still cares about them.

 John Houseman, as an unflappable driving instructor, is irrepressibly funny in this, his last movie.

 The film was acclaimed when it first appeared as the best movie ever with the words ‘Naked’, ‘Gun’ and ‘The’ in the title.

 ‘Weird Al’ Yankovic